tmacsmee/openvas-redesign/README.md

 ### T4: Scan the Whole Network
 1. Create a new target with Hosts: "192.168.1.0/24" (CIDR notation)
-2. Create and run a task with this target
+2. Create and run a scan with this target

 ### T5: Evaluate Results and Form Prioritized Remediation Plan
 1. Click **Results** → select a completed scan